moheladwy/Groq-Csharb/CONTRIBUTING.md

 ---

-**Thank you for contributing to GroqApiLibrary!** 🎉
+**Thank you for contributing to the Groq C# SDK!** 🎉

-Your contributions help make this library better for everyone in the .NET and AI community.
+Your contributions help make this SDK better for everyone in the .NET and AI community.

+**Original project by J. Gravelle | Enhanced and maintained by Mohamed Eladwy**